Eileen O’Grady

 Studying major human achievements like the construction of the Notre Dame Cathedral, or the invention of photography in his art history courses, seeded ideas about how these innovations advanced technological knowledge while also shaping culture.

-Palys views the mathematics behind AI as similarly transformative.
-“I study applied mathematics and computation because those are the materials of this moment, while I turn to art history to learn how to build toward human progress,” Tourette said.
+Tourette views the mathematics behind AI as similarly transformative.
+“I study applied mathematics and computation because those are the materials of this moment, while I turn to art history to learn how to build toward human progress,” he said.